threelittlemonkeys/seq2seq-pytorch/README.md

-# Sequence to Sequence Learning in PyTorch
+# Sequence to Sequence Models in PyTorch

 A PyTorch implementation of encoder-decoder RNNs for sequence to sequence learning, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).